 How to Use a Circular Saw

-You'll probably use a circular saw more than any other tool for big project such as deck building.
+Circular saws are mainly used for cutting wood, but they can cut different materials with specialized blades.
+Like most tools, they can be bought for either left or right handed individuals.
+You'll probably use a circular saw more than any other tool for big projects such as deck building.
 A saw with a 7-1/4-inch blade and a motor that draws 10 to 13 amps is powerful enough to cut effortlessly through 2x stock, even at a 45-degree angle.

 Most saws will come equipped with a combination blade for making crosscuts and rip cuts.
 If yours has a standard steel blade, replace it with a carbide-tipped combination blade.
 Inexpensive steel blades will be dull after about four hours of heavy cutting.
 A moderately priced carbide blade will last a long time and make cleaner cuts throughout its life.

 You can accomplish many of your cuts (especially framing cuts) freehand, but for more precision, support the workpiece solidly and employ jigs or guides for cuts.
 Supporting the board will minimize dangerous kickback and splintering along the bottom face as the waste falls away.
 For all cuts, start the saw off the cut and push the blade into the board with a steady forward motion.

 If you're not ready to commit to your own circular saw, test one out through a rental program at your local hardware store.

 Safety First: Important Tips for Using a Circular Saw

 Cutting lumber, especially pressure-treated stock, calls for protection.
 Protect your eyes from flying chips and sawdust with safety glasses.
 If you are sensitive to pressure-treated lumber, use a facemask.
 When making frequent cuts, wear ear protectors.